 - Do not store potatoes in the refrigerator because the starches will start to convert into sugar.
 The best way to store your potatoes are in a dry, cool, dark place in your pantry.

 - Do not wrap the potato in tin foil when you bake it because the skin will become wet and soggy… unless this is what you want for a particular recipe.

 How to make Baked Potatoes with a Crispy Skin

 To make the baked potato, the first thing to do is wash the potato thoroughly with a scrub brush to remove any dirt.
 Then, dry the potato, and with a fork pierce all around the potato to prevent it from exploding in the oven.
 I haven’t actually tested to see if this really happens, but take my word for it as I’ve taken the word of others… better safe than sorry.
 For a baked potato with a crispy skin, rub it with olive oil and sprinkle with salt.
 This is the key for a flavorful, crispy skin that most people overlook.
-For this recipe I used one of my favorite Greek olive oils called ELeon from Navarino Icons and the Fleur De Sel sea salt classic blend.
+For this recipe I used one of my favorite Greek olive oils called Eleon from Navarino Icons and the Fleur De Sel sea salt classic blend (both are available to purchase in our online shop).
 This classic blend of sea salt has Herbs De Provence including savory, thyme, marjoram, and lavender.
 You can also use any flaky sea salt that you have in your pantry.
 Now, bake the potato in an oven at 350 degrees for 45 minutes.

 Creating your Spanish double baked potato masterpiece